jogadordabeira/AdventOfCode2024/README.md

 ![](https://geps.dev/progress/28)

-I'll stick to part 1 of the challenges this year.
+I'll stick to part 1 of the challenges this year (w/ some exceptions, perhaps).

 ## Run
 Includes VSCode dev container integration for OCaml 5.1 and the needed libraries.